-The very first thing to do before starting the migration process is to plan everything carefully.
+The very first thing to do before migrating is to plan everything carefully.
 How big is your site?
 Do you need all your images and SEO settings (metadata)?
-This post will guide you through what you need to do to successfully migrate your Wix site to WordPress (two different options).
+You can also check out all the major differences between Wix and WordPress to get an even better understanding.

 There are a considerable number of hosting providers available when it comes to WordPress.
-But if you liked not having to worry about maintenance at Wix, then managed hosting is the perfect fit for you.
-Managed hosting providers specialize only in WordPress and include updates, backups, security, and performance features.
+But if you liked not having to worry about maintenance at Wix, then managed WordPress hosting is the perfect fit for you.
+Managed WordPress hosting providers specialize only in WordPress and include updates, backups, security, and performance features.
 Typically they are slightly more expensive than other standard hosting providers but are worth it to keep your website fast and secure.

 Choosing and Customizing a Theme